Best Engagement Photo Locations in Houston

 After doing a shoot at Downtown spots or Sam Houston Park, this bridge is famous for the Houston skyline backdrop.
 You can easily walk down to the Bayou for a second location spot as well.

-Rice is the best of both: some greenery mixed in with architecture that looks more European than Texas.
+Currently, the campus at Rice is closed to photo shoots until further notice due to Covid-19.
+However when it reopens, Rice is the best of both: some greenery mixed in with architecture that looks more European than Texas.

 Sam Houston Park –

+Currently Bagby is under construction and the park is closed on the front entrances.
+I have not been able to see if the side entrance is open though.
 This spot is good mix of Downtown and fields!
 I love the green field they have, trees, fountain, and historical homes (plus it’s proximity to Downtown)

 A&M Park/Wortham Park Medical Center